platformsh/platformsh-docs/reference/toolstacks/php/drupal7/solr.md

 -   Solr path: `/solr`

 > **note**
-> The name of the host depends on the name you the relationship in `.platform.app.yaml`.
+> The name of the host depends on the name you gave the relationship in `.platform.app.yaml`.
 If
 > you called the relationship `solrsearch` instead, then the hostname will be `solrsearch.internal`.